muratk5n/thirdwave/en/README.md

 ---

-Many cities have no proper walk spaces.
+And many cities have no proper walk spaces.

 "In the US over 45% of the car trips are five kilometers or less"